Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Deterministic vs Stochastic

-In summary, by comparing the uncertainty quantification results for the heterogeneous flow (Figure~\ref{fig:MC3test_mu4D-8}) and homogeneous flow (Figure~\ref{fig:MC3test_mu4D-7}), we have found that the stochastic spread captures the true deterministic solution $q^a$ (computed on the coarse grid $G^c$) for much longer times and for much more individual grid points in the computational domain.
-Therefore, for data assimilation, the proposed parameterisation would be considerably more preferable than the deterministic QG model; not only for heterogeneous flows (Figure~\ref{fig:MC3test_mu4D-8}), but also for homogeneous ones (Figure~\ref{fig:MC3test_mu4D-7}).
+In summary, by comparing the uncertainty quantification results for the heterogeneous and homogeneous flow, we have found that the stochastic spread captures the true deterministic solution $q^a$ (computed on the coarse grid $G^c$) for much more individual grid points in the computational domain (Figure~\ref{fig:MC3test_mu4D-8_mu4D-7}) and for much longer times (Figure~\ref{fig:std_TimeCoveredBySpread_xi1_100particles_mu4D-8_mu4D-7__stochastic_vs_deterministic}) than the deterministic spread (compare either the stream function $\psi^a_1$, velocity $\boldsymbol{u}^a_1$, or PV anomaly $q^a_1$ for the stochastic spread (top row) and deterministic spread (bottom row) in Figures~\ref{fig:MC3test_mu4D-8_mu4D-7} and~\ref{fig:std_TimeCoveredBySpread_xi1_100particles_mu4D-8_mu4D-7__stochastic_vs_deterministic}).
+Therefore, for data assimilation, the proposed parameterisation would be considerably more preferable than the deterministic QG model; not only for heterogeneous flows, but also for homogeneous ones.
+This study has also shown that the higher the resolution is, the better the stochastic parameterisation performs.
 Overall, we conclude that the parameterisation of the stochastic QG model is robust to large variations of the flow dynamics and governing parameters, and can be equally well applied to both homogeneous and heterogeneous flows.